chinturai/NextJsLearning/README.md

+---

+# 🚀 HUSTLE HIVE
+**Pitch your startup.
+Get discovered.
+Join the Hive.**
-# HUSTLE HIVE - Pitch your startups to potential Investor - Submit your ideas, Vote on pitches, and take part in virtual competitions !
+Submit your ideas, vote on others, and compete in virtual pitch battles!

+---

-## <a name="tech-stack">⚙️ Tech Stack</a>
+## ⚙️ Tech Stack

-- React 19
-- Next.js 15
+- **Frontend:** Next.js 15 + React 19
-- Sanity
+- **Backend:** Sanity CMS + GROQ
-- TailwindCSS
-- ShadCN
+- **Styling:** TailwindCSS + ShadCN
-- TypeScript
+- **Language:** TypeScript

-## <a name="features">🔋 Features</a>
+---

+## 🔋 Key Features

+- **📡 Live Content API**
-👉 **Live Content API**: Displays the latest startup ideas dynamically on the homepage using Sanity's Content API.
+  Dynamically displays the latest startup ideas using Sanity's real-time Content API.

-👉 **GitHub Authentication**: Allows users to log in easily using their GitHub account.
+- **🔐 GitHub Auth**
+  One-click login via GitHub for seamless access.

+- **📝 Pitch Submission**
-👉 **Pitch Submission**: Users can submit startup ideas, including title, description, category, and multimedia links ( image or video).
+  Users can submit detailed startup pitches with title, description, category, and media (images/videos).

-👉 **View Pitches**: Browse through submitted ideas with filtering options by category.

-👉 **Pitch Details Page**: Click on any pitch to view its details, with multimedia and description displayed.

-👉 **Profile Page**: Users can view the list of pitches they've submitted.
+- **🔍 Discover & Filter**
+  Browse and filter pitches by category to explore ideas that interest you.

+- **📄 Detailed Pitch View**
+  View full pitch details, including media, with a clean, engaging layout.

+- **🙋‍♂️ Personal Profiles**
+  Each user has a profile page showcasing all their submitted pitches.

+- **🌟 Editor Picks**
-👉 **Editor Picks**: Admins can highlight top startup ideas using the "Editor Picks" feature managed via Sanity Studio.
+  Highlight top ideas through a curated selection managed via Sanity Studio.

-👉 **Views Counter**: Tracks the number of views for each pitch instead of an upvote system.

-👉 **Search**: Search functionality to load and view pitches efficiently.

-👉 **Minimalistic Design**: Fresh and simple UI with only the essential pages for ease of use and a clean aesthetic.

-and many more, including the latest **React 19**, **Next.js 15** and **Sanity** features alongside code architecture and reusability
+- **👁️ Views Counter**
+  See how many people have viewed each pitch — no upvotes, just pure interest.

+- **🔎 Smart Search**
+  Quickly find ideas with an efficient, responsive search feature.

+- **✨ Clean & Minimal UI**
+  Simple, intuitive interface focusing on what matters — the ideas.

+---

+## 🌐 Built with the Latest Tech

+Harnessing the power of **React 19**, **Next.js 15**, and **Sanity**, Hustle Hive is designed with scalability, performance, and developer experience in mind.
+Clean code architecture, reusable components, and modern best practices throughout.

+---